|Lake and Lake Depth Maps|

 For something a little different visit 3DLAKEMAP.
 They produce wooden "3D" maps for a wide range of lakes in Michigan, Wisconsin, and Minnesota, and a few other places around the U.S. These unique maps show the lake depths in series of stacked contours, color-coded with shades of blue.

 Finally, also worth mentioning is the popular Delorme Atlas and Gazetteer of Wisconsin.
 Although the relatively small scale of the atlas (1:150,000) does not lend itself to showing a great amount of detail, the Delorme maps do show public boat landings across the state.
-For additional online boat landing information, visit the Wisconsin DNR's Boat Access and Shore Fishing Web mapping application.
+For additional online boat landing information, visit the Wisconsin DNR's Boat Access and Shore Fishing page.